-Of course, when an automated system will keep everything in optimal condition, it will encourage people to use facilities even more.
+Of course, when an automated system keeps everything in optimal condition, it will encourage people to use facilities even more.
 For example, they will use air conditioning even more under the impression that their savings on energy efficiency will cancel out the increased costs.
-This increased use will eventually cancel out the energy savings from efficient use of electrical appliances.
+This increased use will eventually cancel out the energy savings from the efficient use of electrical appliances.

-It requires quite a bit of research from building owners to find the best system that meets their specific needs.
+It requires a lot of research from building owners to find the best system that meets their needs.
 They will have to make sure not to pay for things they don’t need or will never use.
-If you are a building owner who is considering a building automation control system, you should do much research beforehand.
-Keep in mind that your upfront costs of installing these systems are quite high.
-You don’t want to end up spending $200k for a system when you could meet your needs within $100k.
+If you are a building owner considering a building automation control system, you should do much research beforehand.
+Keep in mind that your upfront costs of installing these systems are pretty high.
+You don’t want to spend $200k for a system when you could meet your needs within $100k.

-Additionally, when every device will be a part of a network and uploading data, the cloud services will have to expand and scale.
-What this means is more datacenters, more heat dissemination, more power consumption, etc.
+Additionally, when every device is a part of a network and uploading data, the cloud services will have to expand and scale.
+What this means is more data centres, more heat dissemination, more power consumption, etc.

-Building automation system is a perfect example of the internet of things in action.
-However, there is still a long way to go to secure IoT devices.
-The world is still looking for standards to simplify IoT and reduce incompatibilities between software and hardware makers.
-The existing systems can be potential entry points for cyber criminals.
+A building automation system is a perfect example of the Internet of things in action.
+However, securing IoT devices is still a long way to go.
+The world still seeks standards to simplify IoT and reduce incompatibilities between software and hardware makers.
+The existing systems can be potential entry points for cybercriminals.

 The concept of automation has been around for a long time.
 However, just like any other technology, automation is going through its evolution too.
 You cannot claim that automation has reached its prime or no further improvements are necessary.
 In fact, this is only the beginning.
 Early adoption might not sound very appealing to you, but it will benefit you in more ways than you realize in the end.
 Gradually we are realizing that building automation is only a small element in the bigger design.
 As the various components of the different systems interact with each and with external systems, the time is not too far for buildings to interact with each other as well as other systems on the cloud.
 This will pave way for the connected smart cities of the future.